-- the Consolidating Statements of Comprehensive Income (Loss) for the three and six months ended June 30, 2016 and 2015; - the Consolidating Balance Sheets as of June 30, 2016 and December 31, 2015; and - the Consolidating Statements of Cash Flows for the six months ended June 30, 2016 and 2015.
+- the Consolidating Statements of Comprehensive Income (Loss) for the three and nine months ended September 30, 2016 and 2015; - the Consolidating Balance Sheets as of September 30, 2016 and December 31, 2015; and - the Consolidating Statements of Cash Flows for the nine months ended September 30, 2016 and 2015.

 As discussed in Note 2, Chemours did not operate as a separate, stand-alone entity for the full period covered by consolidated financial statements.
 Prior to our separation on July 1, 2015, Chemours operations were included in DuPont's financial results in different legal forms, including, but not limited to, wholly-owned subsidiaries for which Chemours was the sole business, components of legal entities in which Chemours operated in conjunction with other DuPont businesses and a majority owned joint venture.
-The accompanying condensed consolidated financial information for the three and six months ended June 30, 2015 have been prepared from DuPont's historical accounting records and are presented on a stand-alone basis as if the business operations had been conducted independently from DuPont.
+For periods prior to July 1, 2015, the condensed consolidating financial information have been prepared from DuPont's historical accounting records and are presented on a stand-alone basis as if the business operations had been conducted independently from DuPont.

-The condensed consolidating financial information is presented using the equity method of accounting for its investments in 100% owned subsidiaries.
+The condensed consolidating financial information is presented using the equity method of accounting for the Company's investments in 100% owned subsidiaries.
 Under the equity method, the investments in subsidiaries are recorded at cost and adjusted for our share of the subsidiaries cumulative results of operations, capital contributions, distributions and other equity changes.
 The elimination entries principally eliminate investments in subsidiaries and intercompany balances and transactions.
 The financial information in this footnote should be read in conjunction with the interim consolidated financial statements presented and other notes related thereto contained in this quarterly report.

-As discussed in Note 6, the Company entered into a stock and asset purchase agreement with Lanxess, pursuant to which Lanxess has agreed to acquire Chemours' C&D business by acquiring certain Chemours' subsidiaries and assets comprising the C&D business, which include a guarantor subsidiary International Dioxcide, Inc. ("IDI"), a restricted subsidiary as defined in the indenture governing the notes.
-IDI will be automatically released from the guarantees pursuant to the provision of the indenture upon completion of the sale, which is expected in the second half of 2016.
+As discussed in Note 6, the Company entered into a stock and asset purchase agreement with Lanxess, pursuant to which Lanxess acquired the Company's C&D business comprise of certain assets and subsidiaries of the Company, including International Dioxcide, Inc., which was a guarantor subsidiary.